isomerpages/moe-catholichigh/_prospective-students/Open House.md

 | [![](/images/oh6.png)](/secondary/awards-and-achievements/academic-achievements/) | [![](/images/oh7.png)](/prospective-students/Sec-Admission/direct-school-admission/) | [![](/images/oh8.png)](/secondary/faqs/)|

 <br>
 <font size="5">We welcome all P6 students and parents to find out more about our school on our Open House Day.
+The Principal's talk will take place at 10 am in the hall.
 See you there!</font>